Stability of fixed points in Poisson geometry and higher Lie theory: Higher order fixed points of Lie ( -)algebroids

 \subsection{Fixed points of singular foliations}

 In this section we apply the results of the previous section to singular foliations.
-We work towards a cohomological stability criterium for certain singular foliations (proposition \ref{prop:singfolstab}).
-We then apply this to obtain a formal rigidity criterium for foliations induced by a linear representation of a semisimple Lie algebra (corollary \ref{cor:singfolrig}).
-We start with a general lemma, which extends examples \ref{gl2} and \ref{sl2}, giving a sufficient condition for when the cohomological assumption of theorem \ref{thm:lienalg1} is satisfied. \begin{lem} Let $V$ be a finite-dimensional vector space, and let $(E = V\times \bigoplus_{i =1}^n \mf g_i[i-1],Q)$ be a Lie $n$-algebroid over $V$, such that the origin $p$ is a fixed point of order $(1,l)$.
-Assume that \begin{itemize} \item [-] The coefficient functions of the anchor $\rho_Q:\Gamma(E_1)\to \mf X(V)$ are linear, \item[-] $H^1_{CE}(\mf g_1,V) = 0$, \item[-]$\ker(\rho_Q) = \text{im}(\ell_1^Q) $. \end{itemize} Then \end{lem} \begin{proof} We use the description of $H^1(\mf g_{LnA}/\mf g_{LnA}(p,(1,l)),\overline{[Q,-]})$ as in remark \ref{rmk:expldesccohom}.\\ The main ingredients of the proof are already present in example \ref{gl2}.
-Given a cocycle $(\alpha,\delta+ I_p^{l}\Gamma(E_2^\vee\otimes E_1)) \in \mf g_{LnA}^1/\mf g_{LnA}^1(p,(1,l))$, we eventually find that
+We work towards a cohomological stability criterion for certain singular foliations (\nrt{Theorem} \ref{thm:singfolstab}).
+We then apply this to obtain a formal rigidity criterion for foliations induced by a linear representation of a semisimple Lie algebra (Corollary \ref{cor:singfolrig})\nrt{, which is the final result of this section}.
+We start with a general lemma, which extends Example \ref{gl2}, giving a sufficient condition for when the cohomological assumption of Theorem \ref{thm:lienalg1} is satisfied. \nrt{In particular, the lemma will be used in Theorem \ref{thm:singfolstab}}. \begin{lem} Let $V$ be a finite-dimensional vector space, and let $(E = V\times \bigoplus_{i =1}^n \mf g_i[i-1],Q)$ be a Lie $n$-algebroid over $V$, such that the origin $p$ is a fixed point of order $(1,l)$.
+Assume that \begin{itemize} \item [-] The coefficient functions of the anchor $\rho_Q:\Gamma(E_1)\to \mf X(V)$ are linear, \item[-] $H^1_{CE}(\mf g_1,V) = 0$, \item[-]$\ker(\rho_Q) = \text{im}(\ell_1^Q) $. \end{itemize} Then \end{lem} \begin{proof} We use the description of $H^1(\mf g_{LnA}/\mf g_{LnA}(p,(1,l)),\overline{[Q,-]})$ as in Remark \ref{rmk:expldesccohom}.\\ The main ingredients of the proof are already present in Example \ref{gl2}.
+Given a cocycle $(\alpha,\delta+ I_p^{l}\Gamma(E_2^\ast\otimes E_1)) \in \mf g_{LnA}^1/\mf g_{LnA}^1(p,(1,l))$, we eventually find that

 for every constant section $e\in\Gamma(E_2)$.
 Taking the $s$-homogeneous part of this expression for $s = 1,\dots,l-1$, we see that it is equal to

 and for the $l$-homogeneous part, we find